evan-day/trigger-actions/README.md

 # How To Use

-* Place the script in your repository
+* Place the script in your repository.
-* Update your `.gitignore` and any other ignores you have (Docker, Jekyll, etc) if you don't want this in your repo with the script name
+* Update your `.gitignore` and any other ignores you have (Docker, Jekyll, etc) if you don't want this included with your code.
-* Give yourself execution permissions if you need to
+* Give yourself execution permissions if you need to.
 * Run the script whenever you want to rerun your Actions workflow really quick!